Cynsar-Foundation/second.exchange/README.md

 ```
 > cd ../../../
 > npm install
-> npm start
+> npm run dev
 ```
 This entire submodule stuff needs to be done only once.
-For the subsequent run just `npm install` and `npm start` should suffice
+For the subsequent run just `npm install` and `npm run dev` should suffice

 ## The first exchange was not good ,this one is really good